CGKBAI/CGKB-AI/README.md

 Use the Winget package manager to install Node.js

 ### 6. Start the API
+Open the project in Visual Studio.
 * In **Solution Explorer** → right-click **DockingApiService** → **Set as StartUp Project** → **F5**

 ### 7. Launch the web app
+Open the project in Visual Studio.
 * Stop debugging
 * Right-click **GenericComputationPlatform** → **Set as StartUp Project** → **F5**